appml/nano/index.md

 ### <a name="externalstorage">External Storage (v2.3.4) </a>
 For devices running Android 6 or above, **Local Repository** may reside on external storage (more commonly known by users as SD card) with caveats:

+* Whether this can be enabled depends on ROMs / devices.
 * **Syncthing** will no longer work.
 * **neutriNote Connector+** (but not **neutriNote Connector**) works with **Local Repository** on external storage.
 * **DO NOT** replace the external storage or risk data loss.